Salish–Spokane–Kalispel language: Language revitalization

 Salish is taught at the Nkwusm Salish Immersion School, in Arlee, Montana.
-Public schools in Kalispell, Montana offer language classes, a language nest, and intensive training for adults.
+Public schools in Kalispell, Montana, offer language classes, a language nest, and intensive training for adults.
 An online Salish Language Tutor and online Kalispel Salish curriculum are available.
-A dictionary, "Seliš nyoʔnuntn: Medicine for the Salish Language," was expanded from 186 to 816 pages in 2009; children's books and language CDs are also available.
+A dictionary, Seliš nyoʔnuntn: Medicine for the Salish Language, was expanded from 186 to 816 pages in 2009; children's books and language CDs are also available.

 Salish Kootenai College offers Salish language courses, and trains Salish language teachers at its Native American Language Teacher Training Institute as a part of its ongoing efforts to preserve the language.
 As of May 2013, the organization Yoyoot Skʷkʷimlt ("Strong Young People") is teaching language classes in high schools.

 Salish-language Christmas carols are popular for children's holiday programs, which have been broadcast over the Salish Kootenai College television station, and Salish-language karaoke has become popular at the annual Celebrating Salish Conference, held in Spokane, Washington.

-As of 2013, many signs on U.S. Route 93 in the Flathead Indian Reservation include the historic Salish and Kutenai names for towns, rivers, and streams.
-The Missoula City Council is seeking input from the Salish-Pend d'Oreille Culture Committee regarding appropriate Salish-language signage for the City of Missoula.
+As of 2013, many signs on U.S. Route 93 in the Flathead Indian Reservation were including the historic Salish and Kutenai names for towns, rivers, and streams, and the Missoula City Council was seeking input from the Salish-Pend d'Oreille Culture Committee regarding appropriate Salish-language signage for the city of Missoula.